 House updates on our DIY house build are getting more and more exciting because we are to a point in the project where a lot changes visually day-to-day!
 It’s much more fun for me to share than all the time we spent wiring and plumbing…not much to see there.

 If you are new to the blog or just tuning in, my husband and I and our 5 young children are building our dream home in beautiful southern Utah.
 We are doing 99.3% of the work OURSELVES and we are 23.5 months into the journey.
 It’s been a wonderful but arduous ride and we are so excited to be nearing a move-in date.
-If you want to see all of the posts on this crazy project, you can find them here.
 We are tired, but we are excited.
 Years of dreaming, working, and planning are coming together into a beautiful home we plan on living in forever.

 We were hoping to be in the house for Christmas but that obviously didn’t happen.
 Our interior doors have had a lot of delays in getting here (they were supposed to be here December 8th and still aren’t here), and we had some issues getting tile done, and well, we just aren’t ready to move in.

 When you walk in the house from the garage you see the hall to my bedroom and on the left is the mudroom and then a bathroom and on the right is the living room.
 I’ve been eyeing these old enamel lights online for ages.
 Two weeks ago I took my weekly trip to the dump, opened up the tailgate of the truck, and not 6 inches from the tailgate on a pile of rubbish was this light!
 The Dump Gods were smiling on me that day.
 I’m not normally much of a trash picker, but it was meant to come home with me.
 Thomas bought the lighting kit for $10 to hang it and now it’s in the hall.
 Cheapest light fixture in the house and I love it with my whole heart!